Step syntax

 Click / Press / Tap

-Perform a Click / Press / Tap operation on the control.
+Perform a Click / Press / Tap operation on the object.

 Example: Click the bell